solygambas/node-tour-operator-booking-app/natours/README.md

 - modeling relationships between data, embedding and referencing.
 - creating a factory function for CRUD operations on Tours, Users, Reviews and Bookings.
 - using indexes, modeling geospatial data with $geoWithin and $geoNear operators.
-- publishing API documentation with Postman.
+- publishing API documentation on Postman.

 ## Error handling